12 Best Character Reference Letter Samples (Written for Friend)

 Remain positive

 Maintain a positive tone throughout the letter.
 Let the potential employer know the applicant’s most desirable qualities.
-The objective of the reference letter should be to help the candidate get the job; by focusing on the positives, the employer is more likely to review the letter I a positive note which might create a positive impression about the applicant.
+The objective of the letter should be to help the candidate get the job; by focusing on the positives, the employer is more likely to review the letter on a positive note, which might create a positive impression about the applicant.

 Review samples and templates

-Go through reference letter samples and templates available on the internet and note down the writing techniques and structuring adopted.
-This speeds up the writing process as you are now aware of the type of information employers are looking for.
+Go through the samples and templates available on the internet and note down the writing techniques and structuring adopted.
+This speeds up the writing process, as you are now aware of the type of information employers are looking for.

 Use business letter format

-All character reference letters to be physically mailed should be written in a business format.
+All reference letters to be physically mailed should be written in business format.
 The letter should have a header, salutation, introduction, body, conclusion, and a handwritten signature.
-However, emailed character reference letters do not have to be in the same business format.
+However, emailed letters do not have to be in the same business format.

 Be unique

-As much as you can refer to samples, templates, and guidelines, tailor the reference letter to reflect the applicant’s individualistic experience.
-Vary the content outline in the letter from that obtained from examples.
-This goes a long way in making the letter stand out and creating an impression.
+As much as you can refer to samples, templates, and guidelines, tailor the letter to reflect the applicant’s individualistic experience.
+Vary the content outlined in the letter from that obtained from examples.
+This goes a long way toward making the letter stand out and creating an impression.

 Follow the submission guidelines

-Employers will often issue guidelines as to how a character reference letter for a friend should be submitted.
+Employers will often issue guidelines as to how the letter should be submitted.
 Ask the applicant to outline any given guidelines.
 Guidelines will often relate to the document’s format, length in pages, method of submission, etc.

 Be specific